Statistics Calculators ▶ Expected Value Calculator

-An online expected value calculator helps to find the probability expected value (mean) of a discrete random variable (X).
-Remember that expected value calculation helps to reduce the information to one possibility/answer.
+Our expected value calculator helps to find the probability expected value of a discrete random variable (X) and give you accurate results.

 where;